Monarch butterfly on swamp milkweed

-Aside from habitat and nutrition, the milkweed provides another key benefit to the monarch.
+Aside from providing food and a place to live, milkweed has another key benefit for the monarch butterfly.
 As the caterpillars undergo transformation in chrysalis, they ingest toxic chemicals secreted in the plants’ sticky sap.
 These chemicals, called cardenolides, provide them with a defense against would-be predators such as birds and mice.

 Monarch caterpillar munching on milkweed

-Specifically, cardenolides are so toxic and bitter tasting to other vertebrate species that many have learned to associate bad taste with the butterflies’ distinctive orange and black markings.
-Although as adults, monarchs no longer eat milkweed, they are able to sequester the toxins that they ingested as larvae, providing them with protection against many predators during the remainder of their lifespan.
+Specifically, cardenolides are so toxic and bitter to other vertebrate species that many have learned to associate the bad taste with the butterflies’ orange and black markings.
+Moreover, even as adults (when monarchs no longer eat milkweed), they are still able to sequester the toxins that they ingested as larvae.
+As a result, this provides them with protection against many predators during the remainder of their lifespan.

 Monarchs’ distinctive colors help ward of predators

 Common milkweed, Asclepias syriaca

 Ready to save the monarchs with milkweed?
 Here are some great new varieties to try, available at many local nurseries.

 BUTTERFLY WEED, Asclepias tuberosa

 This bright orange beauty blooms from May to September.
 It won Perennial of the Year 2017 for its brilliant flowers, hardy, upright stems and good drought-tolerance.
-It looks great combined with yellow daylilies or fresh white daisies.
-And, it especially shines against purple-leaved plants like smoke bush.
+The blooms look great combined with yellow daylilies or white daisies.
+And, they especially shine against purple-leaved plants like smoke bush.

 Butterfly weed, Asclepias tuberosa